fraware/LiDAR-Planet-Deep-Learning/README.md

 ## License

-[Specify the license for your project, e.g., MIT License or another open-source license.]
+This project is licensed under the MIT License.